 - Creates more noise as compared to other brands in the same category

-- Even after having a 150 psi power rating, it fails to be consistent in retaining power level.
+- Even after a 150 psi power rating, it fails to retain power level consistently.

-- Some users complained that it is loud.
+- Some users complained that it was loud.

 - The regulator is not reliable for long use.